 2. Digital (ebooks, apps, video games, etc.)

-8. Franchise: (allowing other writers to use characters from your books as long as they give a percentage of the royalties)
+8. Franchise: (allowing other writers to use characters from your books)

-Most experienced publishing professionals will tell you that you should never EVER sign over all your book’s licensing rights.
-This is what the creators of Superman did in 1938, when they sold the rights to their company (which created the comic character) for only $150.
+Most experienced publishing professionals will tell you that you should never EVER sign over all your licensing rights.
+However, this is exactly what the creators of Superman did in 1938, when they sold the rights to their company (which created the comic character) for only $150.
 They also had some sort of a work for hire deal with DC Comics that got complicated later on.
-As we all know, the comic book character went on to become a global multi-million dollar phenomenon but the creators only got a tiny fraction of what DC Comics got.
-Over the years, the creators had to sue on multiple occasions just to get access to royalties due them.
+As we all know, the comic book character went on to become a global multi-billion dollar phenomenon but the creators only got a tiny fraction of what DC Comics got.
+To add insult to injury, the creators had to sue on multiple occasions just to get access to royalties due them.
 The latest lawsuit occurred in 2008, when Jerry Siegel’s estate sued over the Superboy character.

 Back to the Harper Lee Story…

-Let’s not forget the case of Harper Lee, (author of To Kill a Mocking Bird) who was duped into signing over copyrights to a former agent.
-For those who don’t know, Ms. Lee is living in a nursing home and has been nearly blind and deaf for years.
-However, that didn’t stop her agent who went over to the nursing home and got her to sign a contract giving him the rights to her book!
+Let’s not forget the case of Harper Lee, who was duped into signing over her copyright to a former agent.
+For those who don’t know, Ms. Lee was living in a nursing home and had been nearly blind and deaf for years.
+However, that didn’t stop her agent who went over to the nursing home and got her to sign a contract giving him all the rights to her book!
 P.S. a judge later declared the contract was null and void then ordered the agent to give back the money he took.

-It explains the recent outcry when it was announced that there would be a sequel to her bestseller.
-Many believe she is being taken advantage of yet again, while Harper Lee herself has publicly denied being duped into anything.
-Later an investigation was launched by authorities who found no signs of fraud.
+That explains the outcry when it was announced that there would be a sequel to her bestseller.
+Many believed she was being taken advantage of yet again, while Harper Lee herself publicly denied being duped into anything.
+Later an investigation was launched by authorities which found no signs of fraud.

 In 2009, Random House sent a letter to several authors when they noticed them selling the digital rights of their books to other companies.
 They were told in a memo they were in violation of their contract.
 Now keep in mind, some of these contracts were 20+ years old, and ebooks as we know them, didn’t exist back then.
 Later on, a tiny clause was found in some contracts that specified RH could publish manuscripts in book form.
 Agents and authors cried foul but RH stood by its reasoning and proceeded to take several companies to court.